get-dx/proctor/README.md

 # Proctor: Survey A/B Testing Engine

 This is a coding challenge for implementing a Survey A/B Testing Engine.
-Do not spend more tha 4 hours on your implementation.

 ## Challenge Description

 Your task is to implement A/B testing functionality in this application.

 The boilerplate code provides a very basic survey application with the ability to create surveys, add questions, and collect responses.
 Your job is to extend this functionality to support A/B testing.
-The testing should be primarily based upon copy changes, question types, question order, or other survey enhancement.
-It should not be testing any UI differences like button colors or positioning.
-The implementation should be easily demo-able.

 Here are a few ideas of things that you could do to accomplish this:
-* A/B testing could happen on the question level or on the survey level
+* Implement a UI to manage A/B testing for different survey question phrasings
+* Update the respondent experience to take A/B testing into account
-* There could be a way to visualize the different responses and the variant effectiveness
+* Add a way to easily analyze the response data between different variants

+Any and all existing code or seed data can be edited in any way.
+Anything that's here is purely to serve as a functional starting point to begin building off of.

+## Evaluation Criteria
+The purpose of this exercise is to evaluate how you would implement a moderately complex feature, consider tradeoffs, and explain your thinking on a real project.
+We are not evaluating your ability to implement algorithms from scratch — feel free to use tools or libraries that you would reach for in your actual day to day work.

 ## Technology Stack